 Is MFResident.exe malware?

-Some folks on Reddit and other places have been poking around, and though MFResident.exe might look like it’s just another software file, it’s acting a lot like malware, especially like a Trojan.
-It’s been found in user temp folders and in the iMyFone folder under “Program Files”.
+Some users on Reddit and other places have been discussing around, and though MFResident.exe might look like it’s just another software file, it’s acting a lot like malware, especially like a Trojan.
+It’s been found in user’s temp folders and in the iMyFone folder under “Program Files”.
 When it keeps popping up even after you delete it, that’s a bad sign.

-Some people get messages saying “MFResident.exe has stopped working” or there’s an application error.
-It’s confusing and worrying if you don’t know why it’s happening.
+Some people might get different messages that says “MFResident.exe has stopped working” or there’s an application error.
+It’s confusing and worrying if you don’t know why it’s happening at all.

 Useful tip: How to know which app is using the Internet in Windows 11